alwaysdata/documentation/content/sites/use-probes/index.en.md

 tags = ["http", "dedicated server", "gold server", "site"]
 +++

-For our users who have a dedicated server, it is possible to program monitoring probes to check that a website is working properly.
+For our users who have a Dedicated/Gold server, it is possible to program monitoring probes to check that a website is working properly.
 If a problem is observed by a probe, an alert is sent to our team.

 ## Configuration